 2026 Municipal Elections

 Nomination and Registration periods begin on Friday May 1, 2026.
-The Nomination Form and Endorsement of Nomination Form (25 signatures) will be available online and at Town Hall at 205 Old Highway 17 in Plantagenet.
+The Nomination Form and Endorsement of Nomination Form (25 signatures) are available online and at Town Hall at 205 Old Highway 17 in Plantagenet.
+Candidates must book an in-person appointment with the Clerk to submit their Nomination Form and Endorsement of Nomination Form.

-For more detailed information on becoming a candidate for municipal elections, we recommend that you consult the Ministry of Municipal Affairs' 2022 Candidate's Guide.
-An updated version for the 2026 elections will also be available.
+For more detailed information on becoming a candidate for municipal elections, we recommend that you consult the Ministry of Municipal Affairs' 2026 Candidate's Guide.

 Register to Vote